History of the Jews in Azerbaijan: History

 In a 1992 survey of antisemitism in the former Soviet Union, which compared results of a similar survey in 1990, Azerbaijan and Uzbekistan displayed the largest surge in antisemitism.
 The causes were primarily attributed to Islamic nationalism and envy of Jews stereotyped as having wealth and privilege.

 Many Jewish émigrés from Azerbaijan settled in Tel-Aviv and Haifa.
 There are relatively large communities of Mountain Jewish expatriates from Azerbaijan in New York City and Toronto.

 A new Jewish synagogue, which became one of the biggest synagogues in Europe opened in Baku on 9 March 2003.
 There is also a Jewish school, operating in Azerbaijan since 2003.
 Currently, there are seven functioning synagogues in Azerbaijan: three in Baku, two in Quba and two in Oghuz.
 Some of them were constructed with government financial support.
 In January 2020, The Association of Mountain Jews opened a new community center in Moscow's Sokolniki Park.

-In 2017, an Azerbaijani laundromat money-laundering scheme was uncovered, revealing that, between 2012 and 2014, Azerbaijan created a slush fund of USD $2.9 billion used to bribe European and American politicians, journalists, lawmakers, and academics to lobby for Azerbaijani interests abroad.
-One of the primary agendas of the laundromat was to portray Azerbaijan as "a role model for multicultural tolerance".
-In particular, Israeli and Jewish organizations in USA and Europe were used to present Azerbaijan as "a trusted Muslim partner of Israel and the Jewish people".
-German and French lobbyists bribed by the laundromat frequently sought to portray Azerbaijan as a friend of Israel.
-The Podesta Group, an American lobbying firm paid $60,000 per month by the Azerbaijani government, contacted pro-Israel groups such as AIPAC and JINSA on behalf of Azerbaijan.